databricks/reference-apps/logs_analyzer/README.md

 # Logs Analyzer in Spark

-This README is published in a more reader friendly format in GitBook [here](http://databricks.gitbooks.io/databricks-reference-app-log-analyzer-in-spark/).

-The code for the project is in this [github repo](https://github.com/databricks/reference-apps).

 This project demonstrates how easy it is to do logs analysis with Apache Spark.

 Logs analysis is an ideal use case for Spark.
 It's a very large, common data source and contains a rich set of information.
 Spark allows you to store your logs